A scalable system to measure contrail formation on a per-flight basis: Materials and Methods

 \subsection{Flight Matching algorithm}

 Flight matching compares, for each flight, the position of observed contrails to the position a contrail would be at if the flight had made a contrail.
-The expected position at the time that the GOES ABI imaged a scene is determined through three-dimensional advection of the flight waypoints using the third-order Runge-Kutta method \cite{bogacki19893} and winds taken from weather data.
-Each waypoint is advected for two hours, covering the next 11 GOES images (10 minute time-steps).
+The expected position at the time that the GOES-16 ABI imaged a scene is determined through three-dimensional advection of the flight waypoints using the third-order Runge-Kutta method \cite{bogacki19893} and winds taken from weather data.
+Each waypoint is advected for two hours, covering the next 11 GOES-16 ABI images (10 minute time-steps).
 Because ice crystals in a contrail fall over time, we also sink the waypoints vertically.
 The crystals fall at terminal velocity, assuming a crystal size obtained by performing a quadratic fit to the distribution of ice crystal sizes given by CoCiP\cite{schumann2012cocip}.
 The resulting function for radius $r$ is:

 Where $r$ is in $\mu m$ and $t$ is in hours.
+Since the amount of fall in two hours is small compared to the weather data’s resolution, assuming a fixed crystal size gives very similar results.
+The advantage of modeling the crystal growth is that it allows the same method to be used with longer advections in future works.
 We also descend the waypoints by $50 m$ at the start of advection to account for wake vortex downwash.
-The value of $50 m$ is similar to the values quoted used for the initial sinking in CoCiP.\cite{schumann2012cocip} We next assess whether the expected location of each flight is close to any observed contrails, using a method adapted from Duda et al.\cite{duda2004}.
+The value of $50 m$ is similar to the values used for the initial sinking in CoCiP.\cite{schumann2012cocip} We next assess whether the expected location of each flight is close to any observed contrails, using a method adapted from Duda et al.\cite{duda2004}.
 Given a contrail detected by our computer vision algorithm, we rotate the contrail and the advected flight path to a rotated coordinate system indexed by the coordinates $v$ and $w$.
 In this coordinate system the contrail runs from $v=-L/2$ to $v=L/2$, with $L$ being the length of the contrail, and has $w=0$.
 The advected flight waypoints have coordinates $(w_i, v_i)$.
 We consider advected flight waypoints that overlap with the contrail (between $v=-L/2 - \Delta$ and $v=L/2 + \Delta$, with $\Delta=\sqrt{C_{\rm shift} + C_{\rm fit}}$).
 The flight and the contrail match only if there are at least two overlapping waypoints.

 We then find another coordinate transformation

 i.e. we shift the coordinates by $(W, V)$ and also rotate by the angle $\theta$.
 The coordinate transformation minimizes the cost function:

 A low match error indicates a good match.
 In other words, we shift and rotate the coordinates to find a coordinate system where the advected flight waypoints line up exactly with the contrail.
 The `fit' term quantifies how successful we were at doing this, while the `shift' and `angle' quantify how big a shift and rotation is required in order to get the waypoints and the contrail to line up.
 A big shift and/or rotation implies that the advected flight and contrail weren't that close to begin with, and this leads to a high match error.